 Five Reasons for Pastors to Invest in Easter

 A pastor has a million things to do.
 The list never gets shorter.
 In light of this, why would a pastor purposefully add more work in preparation for a day that is already a built-in “success?”
-Here are five reasons to consider having a special Easter emphasis in 2018:
+Here are five reasons to consider having a special Easter emphasis: